Remember To Have Fun

 3) Can you play your best at the camp?
 Please make sure you have time to rest and recover – some of these camps will go on for hours of work, which is very good but takes a toll, for sure.

 4) Can you make a highlight video and get a full game video from the camps so you have what you need for the college coaches who want you to send them video?
 This one is huge.
-And why we shoot every game at 4 camps – plus all Hoop Group Camps and AAB showcases are videotaped – to make sure you can make a highlight video (or have me make one).
+And why we shoot every game at 4 camps (Academic Basketball Camp, All-Academic Camp, High Academic Showcase, Rocky Mountain Academic Showcase) – plus all Hoop Group Camps and AAB showcases are videotaped – to make sure you can make a highlight video.
 Put in front of the coaches – they want to see video from you.

 Here is what I recommend, depending on your respective answers to the 4 questions posed above (you do not need to do all of the “optional” camps; In each month 1 is enough and a couple are great to give you some experience, exposure and confidence leading up to the two “mandatory” camps):

-Start with an IVY or Patriot school’s camp, on a weekend AFTER YOUR FINALS ARE OVER (unless your finals are in late June and you haven’t begun studying yet in which case get to the Yale, et al, camp on the first two weekends of the camp season), with dozens of academic D3 coaches watching you play (Yale has had just about every academic school at its camp in recent years).
-Perhaps another one is a mid-week camp such as at Dartmouth, Brown or my Academic Basketball Camp.
+Start with a school camp in May, then an IVY or Patriot school’s camp in early June, on a weekend AFTER YOUR FINALS ARE OVER (unless your finals are in late June and you haven’t begun studying yet in which case get to the Yale or Stanford, et al, camp on the first two weekends of the camp season), with dozens of academic D3 coaches watching you play (Yale has had just about every academic school at its camp in recent years).
+Perhaps another one is a mid-week camp such as Dartmouth or my Academic Basketball Camp.
 The first and second weekends in June are busy weekends, full of great camps and conflicts!
-Penn, Cornell, Colgate, American, Brown, Harvard et al. All good ones.
+Yale, Stanford, Penn, Columbia, Cornell, Colgate, American, Brown, Princeton, Bucknell, Lafayette, Amherst et al. All good ones.
 Which means the coaches will be splitting up.
-Dartmouth and my Academic Basketball Camp are mid-week.
+Dartmouth and my Academic Basketball Camp are mid-week and do not conflict with your high school federation weekends.

-The two academic camps I consider mandatory for all Academic Basketball players: our Academic Basketball Camp on Thursday June 27 at which we will prepare players for the July 1-2 All-Academic Camp at BABSON (formerly Brandeis) which is on Monday-Tuesday this year.
-These are where ABC players Earn A College Uniform AND PLAY ON THE SAME TEAM AT BOTH OF THESE CAMPS.
+The two academic camps I consider mandatory for all Academic Basketball players: the Academic Basketball Camp on Thursday June 26 at which we will prepare players for the July 1-2 All-Academic Camp at BABSON which is on Tuesday-Wednesday this year.
+These are where ABC players Earn A College Uniform.
 I will be at both camps and all games will be videotaped at both camps.
 There doesn’t appear to be any conflicts for the coaches being at these camps as of now and this is the key to why I consider them mandatory – so you will be seen!
-The change in schedule was made to work within the new NCAA schedule and give players time to get to their State Federation events, Live Period tournaments and Academic superbowl.
+The change in schedule was made to work within the new NCAA schedule and give players time to get to their State Federation events.
+The new AOG NY Metro Academic Camp on July 26-27 will rise to “mandatory” as it is likely also sans conflict for players and coaches.
+The AOG probowl, taking the place of the superbowl, at Seal Beach on July 15-16 is another and I will be at all of them.

-Why should you go to the Academic Basketball Camp at Sarah Lawrence College on Thursday June 27 – the “boot camp” for Babson?
+Why should you go to the Academic Basketball Camp at Sarah Lawrence College on Thursday June 26 – the “boot camp” for Babson?
 This camp offers the most intimate setting in which to meet and interact with some of the top college and prep school basketball coaches in the country.
-We will explain how to play at the Babson Camp and after every game (4 rotations of 5 minutes = a half game with 4-5 of these games for everyone at the camp) the 10 players on a team will go into a room with 2-3 college coaches who will talk with them and explain: what they saw; what they liked and didn’t like; what they want you to add or subtract as an individual or team; what they want to see from you to get their attention and then they will tell you about their school.
-After each 20+ minute meeting the players will go back to the court and play another game followed by another 2-3 college coaches taking them into a room and repeating the discussion.
-4-5 of these during the day give players up-close-and-personal time with a lot of coaches who are initiating the recruiting process.
-And video of each of a player’s games will be emailed to them after the camp – you do not have to ask for it or buy it.
+We will explain how to play at the Babson Camp and after every game (4 rotations of 5 minutes = a half game with 4-5 of these games for everyone at the camp) the 10 players on a team will go into a room with college coaches who will talk with them and explain: what they saw; what they liked and didn’t like; what they want you to add or subtract as an individual or team; what they want to see from you to get their attention; and then they will tell you about their school.
+After each 20-minute meeting the players go back to the court and play another game followed by other college coaches taking them into a room and repeating the discussion.
+4 of these games followed by meetings with coaches during the day give players up-close-and-personal time with a lot of coaches who are initiating the recruiting process.
+And video of a player’s games will be emailed to them after the camp – you do not have to ask for it or buy it, it is included.
 If you need a hotel near Sarah Lawrence College, the Hyatt Place is walking distance, two Hampton Inns are in Yonkers and there are a plethora of hotels in White Plains and Tarrytown about 14 minutes away.

-Then the best part: you have three “traffic patterns” to choose to get to Babson by driving on Friday through Sunday June 28-30.
+Then the best part: you have three “traffic patterns” to choose to get to Babson by driving on Friday through Monday June 27-30.
 I recommend leaving Sarah Lawrence after the camp and driving to either Poughkeepsie NY or New Haven CT to start the college tour on Sunday.
-Route 1: Vassar, Bard, Union, RPI, Skidmore, Williams, Amherst, WPI, Clark, Brandeis, Bentley, Tufts and stay near Babson; Route 2: Yale, Wesleyan, Trinity, Amherst, WPI, Clark, Brandeis, Bentley, Tufts, Harvard, MIT and stay near Babson; Route 3: Yale, Wesleyan, Connecticut College, Brown, Roger Williams, Salve Regina, Wheaton, Brandeis, Bentley, Tufts, Harvard, MIT and stay near Babson.
-And with three days to make the journey you can add Bowdoin, Bates and Colby in Maine if you want.
+Route 1: Vassar, Bard, (possibly turning west to see Hamilton, Colgate, Ithaca, Cornell et al) Union, RPI, Skidmore, Williams, Amherst, WPI, Clark, Brandeis, Bentley, Tufts and stay near Babson; Route 2: Yale, Wesleyan, Trinity, Amherst, WPI, Clark, Brandeis, Bentley, Tufts, Harvard, MIT and stay near Babson; Route 3: Yale, Wesleyan, Connecticut College, Brown, Roger Williams, Salve Regina, Wheaton, Brandeis, Bentley, Tufts, Harvard, MIT and stay near Babson.
+And with four days to make the journey you can add Bowdoin, Bates and Colby in Maine if you want.
 And of course, if you have more time in Boston please consider seeing Emerson, Suffolk, Emmanuel and Wentworth (and when you see Boston College you can pick up a pizza at Frank Pepe’s in Chestnut Hill).
 Which hotel to stay in while at Babson?
-None are within walking distance but there are plenty within 10-14 minutes including the hotels in Waltham, Newton and Needham.
+None are within walking distance but there are plenty within 10-14 minutes including the hotels in Waltham, Natick, Newton and Needham.
+Want a rock & roll experience?
+Look into The Verve hotel in Natick for a unique property (and very close to Chipotle).

 The process for registering for camps can be accessed with the links – some are already listed and more will be added at www.AcademicBasketballCamp.com (click on CAMP LIST) as soon as I get them.
-My Academic Basketball Club players are automatically registered for the two mandatory camps included in their season: the June 27 Academic Basketball Camp and the July 1-2 All-Academic Camp at Babson as part of the club season fee for ABC because I feel these camps must be attended (hence, mandatory)..
+My Academic Basketball Club players are automatically registered for the two mandatory camps included in their season: the June 26 Academic Basketball Camp and the July 1-2 All-Academic Camp at Babson as part of the club season fee for ABC because I feel these camps must be attended (hence, mandatory).
 Non-ABC players receiving this email will need to register directly.
-I have linked the brochures at https://academicbasketball.com/academic-basketball-camp/ – please click on the appropriate logo at the top for the June 27 Academic Basketball Camp or July 1-2 All-Academic Camp.
+I have linked the brochures / registration forms for most camps at https://academicbasketball.com/academic-basketball-camp/ – please click on the appropriate logo at the top for the June 26 Academic Basketball Camp or July 1-2 All-Academic Camp.

 My list of where I will be and/or think you should consider: